ssparna/PHUSE-EU-Connect-SM15/README.md

 ## Troubleshooting

 1. Make sure all packages are installed correctly
-2. Replace all backslashes in the Paths with normal (forward) slashes "/"
+2. Replace all backslashes in the paths with normal (forward) slashes "/"
-3. Make sure you using absolute Paths (for example C:/users/.../project/PDF/example_compressed)
+3. Make sure you using absolute paths (for example C:/users/.../project/PDF/example_compressed)

 You can also always open an issue and I will try to help you.

 ## Contributing
-This Project is not intended to be maintained or updated.
+This project is not intended to be maintained actively but I will try to fix any bugs that come up.

 ## License
 This project is licensed under the MIT License